SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

    Use ``\()`` to
-   include a floating point calculation in a string, and to include someone’s name in a greeting.
+   include a floating point calculation in a string and to include someone’s name in a greeting.

 You create arrays and dictionaries using brackets (``[]``),